-- 8. To allow recording from the TV to the VCR: - Connect left (white) and right (red) audio cables from AUDIO IN on the VCR back panel to MONITOR OUT/LEFT and RIGHT on the TV back panel. - Connect a video cable from VIDEO IN on the VCR back panel to MONITOR OUT/VIDEO on the TV back panel.
+- 8. To use the TV Guide On Screen recording feature to record to the VCR from ANT 1 or INPUT 1 or 2: - a.
+Connect left (white) and right (red) audio cables from AUDIO IN on the VCR back panel to MONITOR OUT/LEFT and RIGHT on the TV back panel. - Connect a video cable from VIDEO IN on the VCR back panel to MONITOR OUT/VIDEO on the TV back panel.